andbararm/KIT_T2G-B-H_LITE-CMSIS-Network-Driver/README.md

 - mostly only "FAILED"

 4) Network
-- are the Networt refence applications
+- are the Network reference applications
 - changed used board layer to the Cortex-M7-0 layer
 - tested HTTP_Server, website was visible, VIO driver still empty